w3c/webauthn-pay/proposals/pr-webauthn-txconf.md

    not able to show it's own UI too.

-   The payment handler gets the current user's username from local storage (or maybe from the Credential Management API) 9.The payment handler calls out to its FIDO server to get a challenge. (_This could be expanded to include the details of the transaction so that these are also included in the challenge._)
+   The payment handler gets the current user's username from local storage (or maybe from the Credential Management API).
+The payment handler calls out to its FIDO server to get a challenge. (_This could be expanded to include the details of the transaction so that these are also included in the challenge._)